How to Read a Dog Treat Ingredients Label

 3. Grain-heavy padding behind a meat-led headline

 The front says meaty treats or shows pictures of steak.
 The composition list shows a modest amount of named meat followed by several grains.
 Grain should not be doing the heavy lifting in a treat sold as meat-led.
-When cereals make up a big chunk of a meaty treat, that usually points to a cheaper, more padded recipe and less room for the wholesome animal ingredients you would rather be feeding.
+When cereals make up a big chunk of a meaty treat, that usually points to a cheaper, more padded recipe and less room for the animal ingredients the front of the pack implies.[1][3]

 What to Do When a Label is Vague